 So even if you’re not staying, pop in for a drink and a look around.
 You’ll probably choose this hotel next time!

-These multi-million dollar renovated cottages are hidden behind a private door in the wall on Dauphine Street (a block from Bourbon).
+These multi-million dollar renovated cottages in the French Quarter are hidden behind a private door in the wall on Dauphine Street (a block from Bourbon Street).

 It’s leafy and tranquil back here and I had a peek in one of the 2 bedroom cottages with their own little courtyard.
 There is a saltwater pool – said to be the oldest in New Orleans.

-This hotel has also undergone a multi-million dollar restoration and it’s now an upscale hotel with heaps of history.
+This French Quarter hotel has also undergone a multi-million dollar restoration and it’s now an upscale hotel with heaps of history and super centrally located.

-It’s regal and elegant with plush furniture under chandeliers, adjacent to Jackson Square, which is a fantastic place to enjoy street musicians and local artists who hang their wares on the iron railings, you’re also only half a block from Bourbon Street.
+This hotel is regal and elegant with plush furniture under chandeliers, and it’s adjacent to Jackson Square, which is a fantastic place to enjoy street musicians and local artists who hang their wares on the iron railings, you’re also only half a block from Bourbon Street.

 You might like to read about my 3 favourite music bars in New Orleans for live jazz.
 These are on my top picks list when I recommend music venues to friends.